MesicBenjamin/Maps/README.md

 Ideas that are behind this simple repository helped me already few times.
 Hope they will help someone else too. :-) Data shared is based around city of Osijek but can be easily extend to any other location.

-DISCLAIMER: Lcations were gathered from personal experience.
+DISCLAIMER: Locations were gathered from personal experience.
 It is possible that some locations are just missed, e.g., private kindergartens that are not well known.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>